mristuccia/exiftool/README.md

 ### Description

-*Forked to add some minor changes, like the ability to enable the "-m" argument for ignoring the minor warnings.
+*MR: Forked to add some minor changes, like the ability to enable the "-m" argument for ignoring the minor warnings.*

 *The goal and main features of this fork did not changed, so this description is the same as the original library*